dennisjzh/GwtMobile-Persistence/README.md

 gwtmobile-persistence
 ===============

-gwtmobile-persistence is an GWT wrapper of the Javascript object-relational mapper library [persistence.js](http://github.com/zefhemel/persistencejs).
+gwtmobile-persistence is a GWT wrapper of the Javascript object-relational mapper library [persistence.js](http://github.com/zefhemel/persistencejs).
 It provides client-side object persistence capability to GWT applications, a feature similar to what Hibernate provides for GWT applications on the server-side.

+gwtmobile-persistence is part of [GwtMobile](http://github.com/dennisjzh/GwtMobile), a GWT mobile development platform.

 Schema definition
 -----------------